Nonacademic Code of Conduct

 The student shall have the opportunity to appeal any decision involving disciplinary action.
 Appeals of dismissals must be submitted directly to the Office of the President.
-All other appeals must be submitted in writing to the Vice President for Enrollment Management and Learner Services.
+All other appeals must be submitted in writing to the Provost.
 All appeals must be filed within fifteen (15) business days after receipt of the disciplinary action.
 The appeal must specify the grounds on which it is being made.
 Allowable grounds for appeals are limited to the following:

 - Evidence of procedural irregularity that affected the fairness of the hearing